transcriptionpro/wuc-new/_posts/2017-04-26-easy-steps-to-bitcoin-buying-with-debit-card-and-credit-card-online.md

 </p>
 <h2>C.	Tutorial on BitPanda(DebitCard/Credit Card)</h2>
 <p>
-This area will let you see how to purchase bitcoins using BitPanda.
+This area will let you see how to purchase <a href="/dubai-to-host-a-new-world-blockchain-forum/">bitcoins using BitPanda</a>.
 (P.S.
 A BitPanda review is available for you to check!)
 <br/><br/>
 Createyour own Account on BitPanda
 <br/><br/>